plotly/plotly.js/test/image/README.md

 docker-compose rm -f
 ```

-For more comprehensive information about docker, please refer to [docker document](http://docs.docker.com/)
+For more comprehensive information about docker, please refer to the [docker docs](http://docs.docker.com/).